openstax/research-wrst/README.md

 http://127.0.0.1:5000/login_test
 ```

-which should show the wrst consent form for test users.
+which should show the consent form for test users.

 ## Other configurations